Land of ice and fire

 The country has a total area of 103,000 sq. km (64,000 sq. miles), which is a little smaller than England.
 The coastline runs along 6,000 km (3,700 miles), the distance between North and South is around 300 km (186 miles), between East and West about 500 km (310 miles).
 Many attractions can be easily visited on a trip around Iceland by stopping in the South, in the Eastfjords, up North, inthe Westfjords or in the greater Reykjavik area.
 Not to forget the lovely pensinsulas Snaefellsnesand Reykjanes.
 To get close to the attractions of the highlands you will need a 4x4 rental car or join a guide in his big all terrain vehicle or one of the scheduled highland buses from June until the end of August.
 Iceland has about 360,000 inhabitants, 130,000 of whom live in Reykjavik (Map of Reykjavik) and the surrounding area.

-All persons requiring visas and who are not holding a valid Schengen visa in their travel document (who needs visa), must apply for a visa at relevant embassy/consulate before travelling to the area.
-In case you are not travelling from one of the Schengen countries please remember that your passport must be valid for at least 3 months after your travel to Iceland.
+All persons requiring visas and who are not holding a valid Schengen visa in their travel document (who needs visa), must apply for a visa at relevant embassy/consulate before traveling to the area.
+In case you are not traveling from one of the Schengen countries please remember that your passport must be valid for at least 3 months after your travel to Iceland.

-When travelling with Icelandair please check Icelandair's baggage allowances for information.
-When travelling with other airlines please check with your airline directly.
+When traveling with Icelandair please check Icelandair's baggage allowances for information.
+When traveling with other airlines please check with your airline directly.
 In order to travel safe in Iceland, you should regularly check safetravel.is for travel alerts and warnings.
 The emergency no.is 112 for police, fire brigades, ambulance and rescue teams.
-Always be informed about the road and whether conditions when travelling on your own.
+Always be informed about the road and whether conditions when traveling on your own.

 If you have any further questions regarding visa and immigration regulations, please click here: http://utl.is/index.php/en/visas